 - Are innovative, distinctive and interdisciplinary

-- Demonstrate a high level of risk due to unconventional approaches, or by challenging the prevailing paradigm
+- Demonstrate a high level of risk due to unconventional approaches, or challenge the prevailing paradigm

-- Have the potential for transformative impact, such as the founding of a new field of research, the enabling of observations not previously possible, or the altered perception of a previously intractable problem
+- Have potential for transformative impact, such as the founding of a new field of research, enabling of new observations, or altering perception of a previously intractable problem

 - Fall outside the mission of public funding agencies

-- Demonstrate that private philanthropy generally, and the W. M. Keck Foundation in particular, is essential to the project’s success
+- Demonstrate that W. M. Keck Foundation support is essential to the project’s success